 It does not, in any sense, weaken the position of the teachers and principals with regard to the maintenance of good conduct and order.
-We feel that it is a good guide for our School System.
+In addition, the Richmond County School System provides various resources to help schools establish a positive school climate for staff and students and to help address student behavioral problems.